Links on Android Authority may earn us a commission. Learn more.

 On the video front, the phones max out at 4K at 30fps, with slow-motion at 120fps at 1080p and 240fps at 720p.
 As with the main camera, I liked video from the Moto G Stylus more.
 It simply has a better sensor and delivers better video.
 It’s the color and contrast that make it more appealing.

 In all, the cameras are about what I expected for phones in this price range.
-That it so say, they are serviceable though not particularly impressive.
+That is to say, they are serviceable though not particularly impressive.

 If you want to see full-resolution samples, they are available in Google Drive here.